chromium/chromium/docs/security/shepherd.md

 ### Find An Owner To Fix The Bug

 That owner can be you!
-Otherwise, this is one of the more grey areas of sheriffing.
+Otherwise, this is one of the more grey areas of shepherding.
 With experience, you'll figure out good goto people for certain areas.
 Until then, here are some tips.

 **Determine the correct component before continuing.** It's not enough on its